dotimothy/dotimothy/README.md

 ## Greetings, Fellow Internet Explorer! 😎

-### My name is Timothy Do, and I am an incoming fourth year Electrical Engineering Student at UC Irvine, specializing in Digital Signal Processing.
-I currently am a [Industrial IoT Intern](https://www.westerndigital.com/) at Western Digital this summer!
+### My name is Timothy Do, and I am an incoming fourth year Electrical Engineering Undergraduate at UC Irvine, specializing in Digital Signal Processing.
+To accelerate my studies, I have taken a graduate course in Image Processing and planning on going for the Accelerated Masters program.

+### I currently am a [Industrial IoT Intern](https://www.westerndigital.com/) at Western Digital this summer!

 <img width="100%" src="https://timothydo.me/WD.jpg"  style="text-align:center">